-Care doesn’t stop at 401ks and PTO
+Supporting veterans in the workplace doesn’t have to stop at 401ks and PTO.

 An estimated 200,000 veterans are expected to leave active-duty service this year and reenter civilian work life.
 But many veterans struggle to find employment, or are forced to accept underemployment.

 Some employers don’t understand the military lingo on their resumes.
 Many veterans have been trained in humbleness rather than self-promotion.
 And translating military service into academic credit is tricky.

 But there are companies that support veterans, both as employees and within the community at large.
 Their support for veterans is one of the reasons they made it on our PEOPLE Companies that Care® list.

 Here are 12 companies that made the list, and what they’re doing to support veterans.

 1. Beast Code